CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 A laplacian matrix is defined as a matrix that is diagnolly dominant, contains non-positive off-diagnol entries, and is symmetric (Spielman, 2017, 29:59).

 ## A Real-World Application of Laplacian Matrices
-Let each node represent a gene.
+Using the graph shown below, let each node represent a gene.
 Say we initially only know the values of gene A and gene D (gene A has a value of 0 and gene D has a value of 10).
 We want to guess the values of the function at other nodes.
 We know that some of these genes interact with each other.
 A scientist might be trying to figure out which genes might be implicated in a disease, like diabetes.
 For this example, let 0 mean that the gene is not implicated in diabetes while 10 means that the gene is certain to be implicated in diabetes.
 By using the known values of gene A and gene D, we can use the Laplacian matrix to calculate the other gene’s probability of being related to the disease (Spielman, 2017, 4:54-8:19) (note that the scale Spielman uses in the video lecture is from 0 to 1 with 0 meaning that the gene is not implicated in diabetes while 1 means that the gene is certain to be implicated in diabetes).

 <img width="512" height="427" alt="512px-Graph-weighting-function svg" src="https://github.com/user-attachments/assets/6c4741f6-9cb7-44ee-b4ad-d3b91cb7ee35" />